What's The Best Way To Relieve Period Cramps?

-If you want to make an informed decision, it's helpful to understand what causes period cramps in the first place: Chemicals called prostaglandins, which are created in a person's uterine lining, cause the muscles of the uterine wall to contract, and you feel a cramp, says Margaret Polaneczky, MD, FACOG, an Ob/Gyn at NewYork-Presbyterian/Weill Cornell Medicine.
-Luckily, your first line of defense against period cramps is an over-the-counter medication, Dr. Polaneczky says.
+If you want to make an informed decision, it's helpful to understand what causes period cramps in the first place: Chemicals called prostaglandins, which are created in a person's uterine lining, cause the muscles of the uterine wall to contract, and you feel a cramp, says gynaecologist Margaret Polaneczky.
+Luckily, your first line of defence against period cramps is an over-the-counter medication, Dr. Polaneczky says.
 But not all OTC meds are created equal.

 AdvertisementADVERTISEMENT